 Guido Wimmers, Associate Professor and Program Chair

 Thomas Tannert, Associate Professor, Canada Research Chair Hybrid Wood Structures Engineering, BC Leadership Chair in Tall Wood and Hybrid Stuctures Engineering

 Asif Iqbal, Assistant Professor

 Maik Gehloff, Senior Lab Instructor

 Wood is the world’s most common and sustainable building material.
 Known for its aesthetic beauty, durability, and ease of machinability, wood is becoming the leading building material in a new paradigm of sustainable and healthy building practices.
 Significant renewable wood resources in British Columbia and an international wood culture provide a strong impetus for UNBC, the province, and industrial partners to develop a leading education program centred on sustainable, healthy building practices using wood.

-In order to meet the needs of the profession, the Master of Engineering, Integrated Wood Design develops students’ skills in understanding wood as a versatile and sustainable building component that can be used in applications far beyond what could be achieved using concrete and steel.
+In order to meet the needs of the profession, the Master of Engineering, Integrated Wood Design develops students’ understanding of wood as a versatile and sustainable building component that can be used in applications far beyond what could be achieved using concrete and steel.
 Students investigate wood at the micro and macro levels and explore the science and art of designing and building wood structures.

 The one-year interdisciplinary Master’s program is built on four main pillars: